 Current Management Practices & Policies:

-As part of the 2nd Weather Group, the 14th Weather Squadron collects, protects and exploits climate data to utilize in military operations and planning.
-The squadron monitors and analyzes several variables such as temperature and precipitation to improve predictive modeling and help the Department of Defense and other partner organizations plan for long-range climatic changes in all regions of the world.
+As part of the 2nd Weather Group, the 14th Weather Squadron collects, protects, and exploits climate data to utilize in military operations and planning.
+The squadron monitors and analyzes several variables, such as temperature and precipitation, to improve predictive modeling and help the Department of Defense and other partner organizations plan for long-range climatic changes in all regions of the world.
 Currently, they use many remote sensing datasets as well as in situ data to examine a variety of parameters.
 They are constantly striving to provide higher resolution data over long periods of time.
 Their work aids in navigating societal challenges including globalization, coastal urbanization and population growth.
 Currently, the 14th Weather Squadron is focusing heavily on precipitation and drought to augment their findings with evapotranspiration and NDVI data in sensitive regions of the world.

 Decision Support Tools & Benefits: